-The Upper Cowlitz River area around Packwood and Randle was home of the Taidnapam.
+The Upper Cowlitz River area around Packwood and Randle was home of the Taitnapam.
 The most famous on them was Mary Kiona.
 Mary was an expert basket maker, and it is estimated that she lived to be 115 years old.
-Other Indians living in the area were Jim and Annie Yoke, Bat Kiona, and the Santanus family.
-The Indians of the upper Cowlitz were of a piece full nature and many of the adopted the ways of the white man.
+Other Indians living in the area were Jim and Annie Yoke, Bat Kiona, and the Satanus family.
+The Indians of the upper Cowlitz were of a peaceful nature and many of the adopted the ways of the white man.

 The First Residents of the Area

-Since the local Native were somewhat of a nomadic people (wintering down river near Nesika, and summering toward the mountains at Packwood) they had never settled on claims.
+The local Natives were somewhat of a nomadic people (wintering down river near Nesika, and summering toward the mountains at Packwood) they had never settled on claims.
 Many later claimed homesteads right alongside the whites, and some claimed two smaller homesteads to cover their summer nd winter areas.

 They were called the Tai’t na-pam tribe, sometimes the Upper Cowlitz.
 They are related to both the Cowlitz Tribe and the tribes of the Yakima Nation.
 They spoke the Sahaptin language of the Yakamas, but likely were bilingual and could speak both Sahaptin and Salish, the language of the Cowlitz.
 Some, such as Mary Yoke, were Yakama Indian.
 Mary Suterlick, the youngest wife of Indian Henry, was very likely a Meshal or Nisqually Indian.